brimdata/zed/docs/tutorials/zq-primer.md

 ## But JSON

-While `zq` is based on a new type of [data model called Zed](../formats/zed.md), it just so happens to be a superset of JSON.
+While `zq` is based on a new type of [data model called Zed](../formats/zed.md), Zed just so happens to be a superset of JSON.

 So if all you ever use `zq` for is manipulating JSON data, it can serve you well as a handy, go-to tool.
 In this way, `zq` is kind of